AlaMetTyr/Pop_gen/README.md

 `tpi.sl` tpi extraction and analysis for constructing PCA for strain determination
 `fst-vcftools.sh` updated loop for weir-fst-pop between all populations in vcftools
 `faststructure.sh` updated loop for fastsructure
+`cnvator.sh` script to use CNVnator for copy number variant discovery.
+Used for detecting duplication in the AChE locus